abc7281/CS-351/README.md

 # CS-351 Project-1: Performance Evaluation Report

-This report details the performance evaluation of five different implementations for computing 1,000,000 hashes using two sets of compiler options: a non-optimized build (default, debug build with `-g`) and an optimized build (`-O2`).
-Each implementation reads input data in a different manner, and the goal is to measure improvements and analyze where processing time and resource usage are spent.
+Here lies the performance evaluation of the five implementations for computing 1,000,000 hashes using two compiler options: a non-optimized default build (`-g`) and an optimized build (`-O2`).

 ---